IDREsandbox/vsim/README.md

 3. Working Directory, this is for the little icon and fonts - `$(ROOT)/src`
 4. Dependencies - setup a symlink to the dependencies.
 The project assumes that dependencies are located in the root git directory, so you have to give it a link to the actual dependencies.
 If you're at the sandbox, dependencies are in vsim/vsim-dependencies.
 	`mklink /D dependencies T:\Projects\_UCLA\vsim\vsim-dependencies`
 5. Qt Version - right click vsim project in the Solution Explorer > Qt Project Settings > Version > link to the corresponding version (have to do this for 32 and 64 if you have both).
-Name the x64 version 5.8.

 ## Style guide